A woman comforting a younger version of herself

 I would say take time to gather thoughts, get a pad of paper or journal, and sit and take time to write how you are feeling.
 Write what you are thinking and, most importantly, what questions you have.

-The most common questions posed to my foundation when someone reaches out for help is: “Am I going to die?”
+The most common questions posed to my foundation when someone reaches out for help are: “Am I going to die?”
 “How much time do I have?”
 “Can I give it to my significant other?”

+Let me start by saying that I am no medical doctor.
+I am answering these questions from the perspective of a hepatitis C survivor.
+I have lived with end-stage liver disease since 2010.
 I have faced the harsh regime of Interferon and Ribavirin and failed that treatment.
 I went on to cure my hepatitis C on a clinical trial in 2014.

 Today, I am living my life to the fullest.
 I am remarried, and my two kids are all grown up now, and I couldn’t be more blessed.

-I was raising two small children and running my company.
-All while I feared my own mortality.
+I was raising two small children and running my company, all while I feared my own mortality.

 Get treated and get cured

-If I had known then what I know now, I would not have wasted so much time crying, depressed, and living in fear.
+If I had known then what I know now, I would not have wasted so much time crying, being depressed, and living in fear.
 You see, hepatitis C now has a cure.
 Yes, you read that correctly.
 There are many options out there now with very high cure rates.

 Living for today